Although the laws covering employment are extensive, the main issues for small and start-up businesses are fairly straightforward.

 A pregnant woman has a number of rights:

 26 weeks’ statutory ordinary maternity leave and 26 week’s additional maternity leave (AML), during which all her contractual rights (except remuneration) continue.

-- It is illegal to let a woman return to work within two weeks of childbirth, or within four weeks, if the work is in a factory.
+- It is illegal to let a woman return to work within two weeks of childbirth (four weeks for factory workers).

 Statutory maternity pay (SMP), if she has completed 26 weeks’ service by the end of the 15th week before the expected week of childbirth.

-- Women who are ineligible for SMP can claim maternity allowance from Jobcentre Plus based on their recent employment and earnings record.
+- Women who are ineligible for SMP may be eligible for maternity allowance from Jobcentre Plus.

 The right to claim unfair dismissal, if she is dismissed for any reason to do with the pregnancy or childbirth.